 Hi, I'm Kali.

-I work with people as they grapple with questions about what life can look like under capitalism (and other systems), what we can learn from our bodies and the earth, and what stories, teachings, and practices we might need to shift our relationships + culture, and make a different kind of world.
+I work with people as they grapple with deep questions about what life can look like under capitalism (and other systems), what we can learn from our bodies and the earth, and what stories, teachings, and practices we might need to shift our relationships + culture, and make a different kind of world.

 My mom says I've been curious about the world around me since I first opened my eyes.
 I have my grandmother's laugh, and her love of trees.
 (And while this website might make it seem otherwise, I rarely do things alone.)